ymdatta/ASE_Spring24_Project/README.md

 Here are our themes;

+- **Beyond mere programmong:**.
+In devops, we automated everything.
+Here, we automate automation.
+  - In the post chatgpt-world, you don't want to be "just" a programmer
+  - You want to be the person trading off requirements, telling the programmers what to code (and what not to code).
 - **Simplification of AI and SE:** Emphasizing the transformation of complex AI concepts into simpler, more understandable forms.
 - **Learning and Skill Development:** Focus on enhancing coding skills and theoretical knowledge in AI and software engineering through practical examples.
 - **Empowerment through Knowledge:**